 Select the type of transaction that you want to be automatically soft credited.
 There are three Soft Credit Types: Donation, Event Registration, and Membership Registration.

-Click on the magnifying glass to search your database for the constituent that you want to receive the soft credits, and then add the financial details.
 You can elect for the soft credit to either be a defined amount or a set percentage of a transaction.

 After clicking Submit, the soft credit distribution rule will be active and it will apply to any future transactions that meet the criteria.

 You can also see the distribution rule under the donor's Neon account, as shown in the example below.

 The Soft Credit Report is found by navigating to Reports > New Report > Donation.

 Soft credit information can also be captured in transaction-based reports, including donation reports, membership reports, and event reports.
 These types of reports have a Soft Credit search category to filter your results based on soft credit fields, as shown in the example below.
 The Soft Credit Report will pull ALL soft credit types (i.e., donations, memberships and event registrations), whereas the Donation Detail Report, for example, will only have donations.